vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 struggle with the powers that be.

 |>f.The moral force which the movement roused was
 simply astonishing .
-We have seen, how under the re- actionary regime of Lord Curzon, disappointment and a sense of humiliation hung like a pall over the country.
+We have seen, how under the re###actionary regime of Lord Curzon, disappointment and a sense of humiliation hung like a pall over the country.
 The swadeshi-hoycott movement dispelled all these clouds.
 It created hope and enthusiasm in the minds of Indians. *' Self-reliance, no mendicancy " became the watchword of the people.
-The National self- respect was fully awakened.
+The National self###respect was fully awakened.
 People refused to take insults lying down.
 They refused to allow the foreign Bureaucrats to be arbiters of our destinies.
 They were willing to suffer for their convictions.
 They came forward in their hundreds to go to gaol.
 Young men worked as pickets or volunteers and received sound elementary training in public life.
-A hopelessly dis- organized nation seriously began to organise itself.
+A hopelessly dis###organized nation seriously began to organise itself.
 The land of disunity was slowly closing up its ranks.
 Even the " depressed " classes joined, heart and soul, the movement and on two occassions, Mr. Tilak was the